Sarah Harford visits the historic site and asks what the redevelopment may mean for the local area.

 The baths site has been derelict since its closure in 1997.
 Images by Sarah Harford

-Local group Save Our Seafront, which was founded by TD Richard Boyd Barrett, have been campaigning for the restoration of the Dun Laoghaire baths since 2002.
+Local group Save Our Seafront, which was founded by TD Richard Boyd Barrett, has been campaigning for the restoration of the Dun Laoghaire baths since 2002.

 The group have said that they welcome the current development plans, but “regret the omission of the swimming baths requested by the public.”